How Can Blind Spots Hide Deadly Hazards?

 Auto Accidents

 Blind spots arise from two factors.
-First, rear-view and side-mirrors reflect a limited field of view defined by their size, shape, and curvature.
+First, rear-view and side-view mirrors reflect a limited field of view defined by their size, shape, and curvature.
 Anything outside that field of view is, in effect, invisible to the driver looking in the mirror.
-Second, a vehicle’s components (the vehicle frame, roof, hood, trunk, or trailer) and contents (passengers, seats, and cargo) can block a driver’s view, blinding the driver to whatever is behind those components or contents.
+Second, a vehicle’s components (the vehicle’s frame, roof, hood, trunk, or trailer) and contents (passengers, seats, and cargo) can block a driver’s view, blinding the driver to whatever is behind those components or contents.

-Generally speaking, most cars and trucks have blind spots:
+Generally speaking, most cars and trucks have blind spots in the following locations:

-• On the driver’s side in a roughly triangle-shaped space extending from the driver’s shoulder backward along at least the length of the vehicle to a width of about one vehicle lane; and
+• On the driver’s side in a roughly triangle-shaped space extending from the driver’s shoulder backward along at least the length of the vehicle to a width of about one vehicle lane

 The dimensions of a vehicle’s blind spots depend on: